Duality in mass-action networks: Combinatorial view of mass-action networks

 \begin{example} Consider the following mass-action network

 The associated ODE system is

 It has two linearly independent conservation laws:

 where $c_1$ and $c_2$ are constant along the trajectories.
-Hence, for each pair of values $\mathbf{c}:=(c_1,c_2)\in\RR^2_{\ge0}$, there is an inviariant polyhedron $\cP_{\mathbf c}$ inside which the trajectories of the previous ODE system live, defined by the following system:
+Hence, for each pair of values $\mathbf{c}:=(c_1,c_2)\in\RR^2_{\ge0}$, there is an invariant polyhedron $\cP_{\mathbf c}$ inside which the trajectories of the ODE system live, defined by the following system:

 It is clear that each $\cP_{\mathbf c}$ lives inside a two dimensional affine space, which is the solution space to the first two equations:

 This means that, for each $\mathbf c$, $\cP_{\mathbf c}$ lives in an affine space parallel to the the linear space $L:=\lin(\mathbf v_1,\mathbf v_2)$.
 In Figure \ref{figure:1}, we show how $\cP_{\mathbf c}$ changes as $\mathbf c$ takes values in the following set, which we chose because it was simple representation-wise: